6 October 1976 massacre: Doct6.com

 Former student activists and academics had set up an online archive on the massacre, aimed to raise awareness of the tragedy to the public.
 The project is managed by Puangthong Pawakapan, a professor at Chulalongkorn University.
-The archive is set up to fight against authorities' attempts to erase the tragedy in most history books.
+The archive is set up to fight against authorities' attempts to erase the tragedy from most history books.
 The archive can be accessed on Doct6.com, where sources and articles are chronicled, digitized, and uploaded for public access.
 The site presents a multitude of sources from photographs, newspaper clippings, and oral testimonies to the death certificates of those that were murdered due to the protest.

 Puangthong Pawakapan suggested the five perpetrators should be separated from the death toll.